mercadopago/devsite-docs/guides/mp-point-main-apps/restrictions.en.md

 ## Issue with Build Tools

+> WARNING
+>
+> Attention
+>
+> If the message **"Installed Build Tools revision 32.0.0 is corrupted"** is displayed, delete the program and install it again using the **SDK Manager**.

 Then run this command in the terminal:

-> If the message **"Installed Build Tools revision 32.0.0 is corrupted"** is displayed, delete the program and install it again using the SDK Manager.

 ```shell command
 cd ~/Library/Android/sdk/build-tools/32.0.0 \